ilteoood/SiteAlert-Python/README.md

 - registrami -> associates the e-mail and the telegram user
 - registrato -> check the registration process
 - cancellami -> delete the registration
+- link -> show the association between name and link
 - ping -> bot service test

 Don't know where to host this service?
 No problem!